solana-foundation/developer-content/content/guides/getstarted/rust-to-solana.md

     }
 ```

-These three parameters are passed to every on-chain program.
+These three parameters are passed to every onchain program.

 1. The `program_id` is the public key of the current program.
 2. The `accounts` are all accounts that are required to process the instruction.